 Why no more business as usual?

-Compiled by Rael Bassan, Coordinator Chicagoland Urban Permaculture.
+Because it seems like we can't afford it anymore.We being those who are concerned about the future.Compiled by Rael Bassan, Coordinator Chicagoland Urban Permaculture.
 773-907-1465 raelearth (no spam at) yahoo (dot) com

-Recent scientific findings have increased concerns about the growing likelihood of catastrophic global warming.
-As a consequence, a few groups are exploring assembling an October event for Chicagoans interested in synergizing responses to this threat and related problems.
+increased concerns about the growing likelihood of catastrophic global warming.
+As a consequence, a few groups are

 Addition attention was drawn to the issue in January.

-http://comment.independent.co.uk/commentators/article338830.ece James Lovelock: The Earth is about to catch a morbid fever that may last as long as 100,000 years
+http://comment.independent.co.uk/commentators/article338830.ece James Lovelock: The Earth is about to catch a morbid fever that may last as long as 100,000 yearsComments on the above include:

 Environment in crisis: 'We are past the point of no return' http://www.commondreams.org/headlines06/0116-06.htm

-Why Gaia is Wreaking Revenge on our Abuse of the Environment
+hy Gaia is Wreaking Revenge on our Abuse of the Environment

-With anyone else, you would not really take it seriously: the proposition that because of climate change, human society as we know it on this planet may already be condemned, whatever we do. http://www.zpenergy.com/modules.php?name=News&file=article&sid=1694
+With anyone else, you would not really take it seriously: the proposition that because of climate change, human society as we know it on this planet may already be condemned, whatever we do.

-These concerns are based on recent reports of additional unexpected positive feedbacks plus increased understanding of the past such ...as a consequence of the disappearance of the sea ice: carbon dioxide catastrophe (could lead to) methane catastrophe (which could lead to) hydrogen sulfide catastrophe http://www.killerinourmidst.com/now.html
+http://www.zpenergy.com/modules.php?name=News&file=article&sid=1694These concerns are based on recent reports of additional unexpected positive feedbacks plus increased understanding of the past such .

-http://www.sundayherald.com/51146 Earth ‘losing fight against global warming’ According to Dr Inez Fung of the University of California, Berkeley, The Earth is entering a climate space we’ve never seen before.
+The Earth is entering a climate space we’ve never seen before.…

 http://www.grist.org/comments/soapbox/2006/01/12/mckibben/ No More Mr. Nice Guy.
-Climate change is pushing this easygoing enviro over the edge By Bill McKibben --- 12 Jan 2006...the environmental movement is reaching an important point of division, between those who truly get global warming, and those who don't.
+Climate change is pushing this easygoing enviro over the edge By Bill McKibben --- 12 Jan 2006

 By get, I mean understanding that the question is of transcending urgency, that it represents the one overarching global civilizational challenge that humans have ever faced.
 That it's as big as the Bomb. ...But in the real world, according to Rajendra Pachauri, the chair of the Intergovernmental Panel on Climate Change, we have at most 10 years to reverse this trend.
 Which means we have to do everything quickly -- hybrid cars and solar panels and compact light bulbs and local food and tree planting.
 And windmills, lots and lots of windmills, just like off the shores of Europe.

 ....this planet is rapidly becoming the worst of all possible worlds, a place that before my daughter dies may well see temperatures exceeding anything since before the dawn of primate evolution.
 A planet facing hundreds of millions of environmental refugees as a result of rising seas, with heat waves like the one that killed 35,000 in Europe becoming commonplace occurrences.
 I mean, we went through the usual hurricane alphabet this past year, and got all the way to the Greek letter Zeta.Why?
-Because even if we win every other battle, if we lose this one, it won't make any difference at all
+Because even if we win every other battle, if we lose this one, it won't make any difference at all.

 Below is some additional web material with my comments.